LostDiffusion/LostLora/README.md

 # LostLora
 Collection of LoRA that may potentially be lost.
 Note I am especially partial to LoRA who's developers want it kept around.

+## Updates

+* October 2024: Uggh!
+Just realized basic Github has a limit of 25MB per file!
+I may have to raise some money for storage space!

 ## Searching

 Contrary to popular belief (of non-Github users), HuggingFace does have a search feature that is definitely useful: